 - The views folder contains the different views used in the application.
 Like the controllers folder, the views are organized into subfolders based on their functionality:

 The Customer Manager application (grab it from Github) provides two different options on the back-end including ASP.NET Web API and Node.js so you'll want to select one of them in order to run the application.
 The ASP.NET Web API back-end uses C# and Entity Framework for data access and stores data in SQL Server (LocalDb).
 The other option on the back-end is Node.js, Express, and MongoDB.

-To run the application using ASP.NET Web API/SQL Server back-end open the .sln file at the root of the project in Visual Studio 2012 or higher (the free Express 2013 for Web version is fine).
+To run the application using ASP.NET Web API/SQL Server back-end open the .sln file at the root of the project in Visual Studio 2012 or higher (the free Visual Studio 2013 Community Edition version is fine).
 Press F5 and a browser will automatically launch and display the application.
 Under the covers, Entity Framework code first is used to create the database dynamically.

 To run the application using the Node.js/MongoDB back-end follow the steps listed in the readme on the Github site.